Buildings Summary

 Since Tennessee is a home rule state, codes are adopted and enforced at the jurisdictional level.
 In August 2019, the state adopted the 2018 IRC and the 2018 IECC codes with amendments for residential construction.
 This change went into effect on July 16, 2020.
 Commercial and state-owned buildings must comply with the 2012 IECC.
 Tennessee has hosted code training sessions.

 During the 2019 legislative session, the Utah legislature passed HB 218, which will adopt the 2018 IECC for commercial provisions in its entirety.
-The amended 2015 IECC residential provisions remain as the statewide residential energy code, with several incremental stringency improvements occurring January 1, 2019.
+The amended 2015 IECC residential provisions remain as the statewide residential energy code, with several incremental stringency improvements starting in 2019.

-The 2020 Vermont Residential Building Energy Standards (RBES) are mandatory statewide and will become effective September 1, 2020, based on the 2015 Vermont RBES language and including the IECC 2018 energy efficiency requirements as well as select language updates and additional, more stringent Vermont energy efficiency requirements.
+The Vermont Residential Building Energy Standards (RBES) are mandatory statewide.
+The current RBES became effective July 1, 2024 and is based on the 2015 Vermont RBES language and also includes all the IECC 2018 and 2021 energy efficiency requirements, and many of the IECC 2024, as well as select language updates and additional, more stringent Vermont energy efficiency requirements.

-With an effective date of July 1, 2021, Virginia's Uniform State Building Code (USBC) has been updated to incorporate energy efficiency provisions for residential and commercial buildings of the 2018 IECC and ASHRAE 90.1-2016.
-All buildings with permit application date of July 1, 2022 or after must comply.
-Residential buildings must meet requirements of the residential provisions of the 2018 IECC, with two mild weakening amendments: (1) wall insulation R-Value maintained at R-15 or R-13+1; (2) building thermal envelope air leakage rate not exceeding five air changes per hour.
-There were no weakening amendments to the commercial energy code.
+With an effective date of January 18, 2024, Virginia's Uniform State Building Code (USBC) has been updated to incorporate energy efficiency provisions for commercial buildings of the 2021 IECC and ASHRAE 90.1-2019.
+All buildings with permit application date of January 18, 2025 or after must comply.
+Residential buildings must meet requirements of the residential provisions of the 2021 IECC, with two mild weakening amendments: (1) wall insulation R-Value maintained at R-15 or R-13+1; (2) building thermal envelope air leakage rate not exceeding five air changes per hour.
+The code development process for the 2024 USBC (which includes the 2024 Virginia Energy Conservation Code), is anticipated to begin Q3 of 2024.
+The 2024 USBC will be using the 2024 I-Codes as the model codes.

 The 2018 Washington State Energy Code is a state-developed code that is mandatory statewide.
 While based on the 2018 IECC, residential provisions have been extensively modified to provide savings greater than the model code.
 Commercial provisions have been extensively modified to reach state specific energy reduction targets incorporating parts of ASHRAE 90.1, ASHRAE 90.4 as well as unique features.
 The resulting code provides savings equivalent to the ASHRAE 90.1 -2016.
 The state code specifically implements a standard that directly addresses carbon emissions reductions by adopting a unique version of ASHRAE 90.1 Appendix G.